horiagali/Code-Metrics-Engine/README.md

 ## Usage
 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE.
+3. Build Gradle
-3. Run the application.
+4. Run the application.
-4. Click on the "Pick Java File" button to select a Java file for analysis.
+5. Click on the "Pick Java File" button to select a Java file for analysis.
+6. (Optional) Customize preferred method and row length limit.
-5. The selected file's content will be displayed in the TextArea.
+7. The selected file's review will be displayed.

 ## How to Contribute
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: